 - Registered with, or authorised by, the UK Financial Conduct Authority

 - Using indirect access services to provide its customers with eligible payment services.

 As the code administrator, Pay.UK is responsible for administrating all aspects of the code, as well as having responsibility for reviewing its effectiveness.
-This is done through through compliance monitoring, engaging with stakeholders, including the PSR, and through an annual self-certification process.
+This is done through compliance monitoring, engaging with stakeholders, including the PSR, and via an annual self-certification process.

-Monitoring also includes seeking feedback from interested stakeholders via a Code Consultative Group, established to allow code beneficiaries to meet twice a year to provide their views on the effectiveness of the code.
+Monitoring also includes seeking feedback from interested stakeholders via a Code Consultative Group, established to allow code beneficiaries to meet to provide their views on the effectiveness of the code.

 The Code Consultative Group is open to any PSP with an agreement for the provision of indirect access services with one of the code subscribers (currently Barclays, ClearBank, HSBC, Lloyds, NatWest Group and The Bank of London).